sushantbro11/weatherapp/README.md

 # weatherapp
-not completed on the design aspect but gets the job done
+not completed on the design aspect but gets the job done.
+I will work on the design of this app later on maybe.